HELPING WITH THE MIDLIFE CRISIS IN READING, DIDCOT AND CENTRAL LONDON

-The Midlife crisis issue does affect men much more than females and for various reasons, however both men and women can do go through this.
-It could be triggered by a stressful situation such as redundancy, issues around promotion, divorce, illness, loss of a loved one or empty nest syndrome – and often in combination.
+The Midlife Crisis issue does affect men much more than women; and for various reasons, however both men and women can and do go through this.
+It could be triggered by a stressful situation such as redundancy, issues around promotion, divorce, illness, the loss of a loved one or empty nest syndrome – and often in combination.
 With any stress or trigger, people will often hit a threshold and a snap will happen.

 Triggers and Signs Can Be:

 - Awareness of ageing including the physical symptoms it brings